hcgatewood23/hcgatewood23.github.io/src/infra-mission.md

 ### Reinvestment increases agility

-So back to reducing toil: the problem with ignoring infra reinvestment is more than just straining employee retention, and more than just stymieing product agility.
-The problem is ignoring infra reinvestment minimizes the number of new primitives, new abstractions, new coalescings of existing conceptualizations into new *higher-level vertices* in the abstraction tree.
+So back to reducing toil: the problem with ignoring reinvestment is more than just straining employee retention, and more than just stymieing (downstream) agility.
+The problem is ignoring reinvestment minimizes the number of new primitives, new abstractions, new coalescings of existing conceptualizations into new *higher-level vertices* in the abstraction tree.
 It's the difference between building Instagram byte-by-byte, or as an integration of sharded MySQL DBs, efficient blob storage, social ID hashing algorithms, and more.
 Everything's just bytes, but the abstractions we build enable our higher-level reasoning.

 Without these investments, complexity increases to the point where making informed decisions, at any layer of abstraction, becomes infeasible.
 With them, we open new frontiers into the impossible.